 We then need to jump forward to 1671 when her daughter, Lijsbeth, is recorded as being sold aged 12 to carpenter Adriaen Willemsz van Brakel by baker Matthijs Coijmans.
 This indicates that she was born in 1659 when her mother was about 15 years old.
-This transaction had been preceded by the sale by gardener Boom of two slaves and two children to Matthijs Coijmans in 1665, when the Booms left the Cape.
-Lijsbeth must have been one of the children in order for her to have been Matthijs Coijmans’s property in 1671, but Lijsbeth Snr. was not part of the transaction.
-The two slaves were Anna van Guinea and Claes van Guinea and the second child was Maria Everts, Anna’s daughter.
+Matthijs Coijmans had bought two slaves and two children in 1665 from the Booms when they left the Cape.
+Lijsbeth must have been one of the children, but Lijsbeth Snr. was not part of the transaction.
+The two slaves were Anna van Guinea and Claes van Guinea and the second child was Anna’s daughter, Maria Everts.
 (Whilst not relevant to our ancestry, Maria Everts, when freed, was one of the slaves who prospered.
 She went on to become a very wealthy woman, owning Camps Bay and a number of farms before her early death in the smallpox epidemic of 1713.)

 Lijsbeth in later life regarded Anna as her foster mother, so it is possible that Lijsbeth Snr. was dead, but this is not clear.
 Lisbeth was listed as heelslag (full blood) which meant that her father was also a slave.
 As a result, there would have been no qualms about, or restrictions on, separating Lijsbeth from her mother.
 Lijsbeth Snr. could therefore have been alive and reallocated as a Companje slave to the incoming gardener Jacob Hubertsz Rosendael and his wife Barbara Geems.
 If this was the case, she was probably the slave caught up in prostitution allegations against Barbara Geems in 1666 after her husband died leaving Babara destitute.
 There is, unfortunately, no specific evidence of what happened to Lijsbeth Snr., but she appears to have died quite young.